unosquare/embedio/README.md

 ### EmbedIO 2.0 - What's new

 #### Breaking changes
 * `WebApiController` is renewed.
 Reduce the methods overhead removing the WebServer and Context arguments.
-See example belows.
+See examples below.
 * `RoutingStrategy.Regex` is the default routing scheme.

 #### Additional changes